-Nested loops are a construction where in the body of one loop (outer) another loop is run (inner).
-For each iteration of the outer loop, the whole of the inner loop is executed.
+A nested loop is a construction where in the body of one loop (outer one) stays another loop (inner one).
+In each iteration of the outer loop, the whole inner loop is executed.
 This happens in the following way:

-- After this the inner loop is executed.
+- After that, the inner loop is executed.
 The controlling variables start position is initialized, a check for ending the loop is made and the code in its body is executed.

 - This is repeated until the variable of the outer loop meets the condition to end the loop.